forpublicai/publicai-mcp-server/CONTRIBUTING.md

-# Contributing to Public AI Wiki
+# Contributing to Public AI

-Public AI has two types of tools, and your contribution path depends on what you want to add or improve.
+Public AI has two types of contributions: **Wiki Tools** (data on the wiki) and **MCP Functions** (Python code).
+Your contribution path depends on what you want to add or improve.

-## Understanding Tool Types
+## Understanding Wiki Tools vs MCP Functions

 ### Wiki Tools
-**What they are:** Tools where the data and content live in this wiki.
-The MCP server simply reads from the wiki and serves it to AI assistants.
+**What they are:** Structured data stored in the wiki using MediaWiki Cargo.
+MCP functions read from the wiki and serve the data to AI assistants.

 **Examples:**
 - **SuicideHotline**: Hotline numbers stored in ToolResources table